 Reference Photos

 Choosing a reference photo is a critical step in creating a great portrait.
-The right reference photo can be the difference between a clear, detailed, artistic work of art and a basic drawing.
+The right reference photo can be the difference between a clear, detailed, artistic creation and a basic drawing.
 Clarity, pose, framing, and lighting are some factors that you should keep in mind when choosing a reference photo.

 Clarity

-The clarity of a photo determines how much detail and accuracy I will be able to draw into your picture.
-When selecting your photo, please make sure that all the features and details that you want drawn are clear in the photograph.
-Remember that I don’t know what the subject looks like and have only the photograph to draw an accurate representation of that subject.
+The clarity of a photo determines how much detail and accuracy I will be able capture in your artwork.
+When selecting your photo, please make sure that all the features and details are clear in the photograph.
+Remember that I don’t know what the subject looks like and only have the photograph to draw an accurate representation of that subject.
 Choose a photo the clearly represents what the subject looks like in real life.

 Baby Judah is too blurry in this picture to enable me to draw much detail into the artwork.